How to Define the main() Program¶

 Listing 1 is the simplest example

-required to build a simulation program.
+of main() required to build a simulation program.

 #include "DetectorConstruction.hh"